 The National Book Critics Circle Presents Honorée Fanonne Jeffers and Namwali Serpell, Moderated by Jane Ciabattari

 Honorée Fanonne Jeffers is a fiction writer, poet, and essayist.
 Her first novel The Love Songs of W.E.B.
-Du Bois, was awarded the National Book Critics Circle Award for Fiction and selected for Oprah’s Book Club. he is the author of five poetry collections, including The Age of Phillis, which won the 2020 NAACP Image Award for Outstanding Literary Work in Poetry.
-She was a contributor to The Fire This Time: A New Generation Speaks about Race, edited by Jesmyn Ward, and has been published in the Kenyon Review, Iowa Review, and other literary publications.
-Jeffers was elected into the American Antiquarian Society, whose members include fourteen U.S. presidents, and is critic at large for Kenyon Review.
-She teaches creative writing and literature at University of Oklahoma.
+Du Bois was awarded the National Book Critics Circle Award for Fiction and selected for Oprah’s Book Club.
+She is the author of five poetry collections, including The Age of Phillis, which won the 2020 NAACP Image Award for Outstanding Literary Work in Poetry.
+She was a contributor to The Fire This Time: A New Generation Speaks About Race, edited by Jesmyn Ward, and has been published in the Kenyon Review, Iowa Review, and other literary publications.
+Jeffers was elected into the American Antiquarian Society, whose members include fourteen U.S. presidents, and is Critic at Large for Kenyon Review.
+She teaches creative writing and literature at the University of Oklahoma.